 On your invigorating journey, you will be joined by your pre-eminent faculty, fellow students, doctoral advisors, college and university leaders, and dissertation chairs.
-You will have the unique opportunity to network, collaborate, and share information with classmates in your classes and fellow students enrolled in other programs in a virtual learning community environment.
-Always keep in mind that NSU IS YOU!
-You are a valued and significant member of the Fischler College of Education and School of Criminal Justice.
-So, get your FINS UP for making the most informed and valuable decision to join your learning community family during the 2023 Summer Institute.
+You will have the unique opportunity to network, collaborate, and share information with classmates in your classes and fellow students enrolled in the Ed.D. program in a virtual learning community environment.
+Always keep in mind that you are a valued and significant member of the Fischler College of Education and School of Criminal Justice.
+So, get your FINS UP for making the most informed and valuable decision to join your learning community family during the 2025 Summer Institute.

-The sections below provide information on what participants can expect from the 2023 Summer Institute in addition to the overall Institute agenda.
+The sections below provide information on what students can expect from the 2025 Summer Institute in addition to the overall Institute agenda.

-As a first-time participating doctoral student (regardless if you are a first-year student or have not yet met the Institute requirement), this year’s Summer Institute will provide students with opportunities to explore topics related to your chosen area of concentration and to acquire knowledge and skills that will assist you in successfully completing the program.
-In addition, there will be activities that will encourage dialogue, collegiality, and networking among your fellow students and concentration faculty.
+As a first-time participating doctoral student, this year’s Summer Institute will provide students with the knowledge and skills to be successful in the doctoral program and successfully complete your capstone.
+In addition, there will be activities that will encourage dialogue, collegiality, and networking among your fellow students and faculty.

-All students who have previously participated in a Summer Institute but have not yet completed their dissertation or Strategic Research Project can take advantage of this opportunity to move closer to the completion of their program.
+All students who have previously participated in a Summer Institute, but have not yet completed their dissertation or Strategic Research Project can take advantage of this opportunity to move closer to the completion of their program.
 This year’s Institute will be virtual, there will be a variety of sessions/workshops offered to assist students in making progress on the applied dissertation or Strategic Research Project and to reach your academic goals satisfactorily.
-In addition, there will be a variety of activities that will encourage dialogue, collegiality, and networking among your fellow students, dissertation chairs, and concentration faculty.
+In addition, there will be a variety of activities that will encourage dialogue, collegiality, and networking among your fellow students and faculty.

-Students will be placed into one of three conference pathways based on where they are in the program.
+Students will be placed into one of two conference pathways based on their chosen capstone.

 To assist with planning and to be sure you are assigned to the correct pathway we will be sending a survey out to all students via the Summer Institute Canvas course the first week of Summer term classes.

-We will begin the institute on Thursday afternoon with a Welcome, Orientation, and Keynote address.
-On Friday, all students will follow the same schedule.
-We will have sessions to help you be successful in the doctoral program, including library and technical writing sessions, as well as opportunities to network and socialize with faculty and fellow classmates.
-On Saturday, all students will attend pathway-specific workshops blending direct instruction with focused support from faculty, dissertation chairs, librarians, and writing consultants to apply the knowledge gained and complete the required artifacts.
+We will begin the institute on Thursday afternoon with a Welcome and Opening Remarks, followed by presentations from our Charles L. Faires Doctoral Research Award recipients and Tips for Success from recent alumni.
+On Friday we will have sessions to help you be successful in the doctoral program, including library and writing sessions, as well as opportunities to network and socialize with faculty and fellow classmates.
+We will close the day with a Keynote presentation by James Knapp, President and CEO of the Broward Education Foundation.
+On Saturday we will have pathway-specific workshops blending direct instruction with focused support from faculty, dissertation chairs, librarians, and writing consultants to apply the knowledge gained and complete the required artifact.

 The overall goal of this year’s virtual summer institute is to immerse students in a 3-day learning experience with opportunities to engage with other students and faculty and provide students with the information and tools needed to be a successful Ed.D. student.
 Please see below for a draft of the schedule.